Meeting and surpassing all audience expectations every day.

 And that made her hate me even more.

-And somehow, someway, radio came on, and I was on it.
+And somehow, some way, radio came on and I was on it.

 First time she'd heard me, not just heard about me.

-And she said that I said something that was outrageously uproariously comically funny about animal rights people.
+And she said that I said something that was outrageously, uproariously, comically funny about animal rights people.

-And from that point on, I have been brilliant and beloved and intelligent and smart, and she's now a conservative.
+And from that point on, I have been brilliant and beloved and intelligent and smart.

 We're getting feedback on these Rush Revere books like you can't believe.

-After 25 years, you're a given.
+But after 25 years, you're a given.

 You're just there every day.

-And but that it's hard to say that anything is really new.
+But it's hard to say that anything is really new.

-I mean, even a new point of view, while being maybe noteworthy, still 25 years, it's it's it's hard to uh have things happen after 25 years that happened in the first two or three years when it was brand new and nobody ever heard it before, and it was just growing by leaps and bounds.
+I mean, even a new point of view, while being maybe noteworthy, still 25 years, it's hard to have things happen after 25 years that happened in the first two or three years when it was brand new and nobody ever heard it before, and it was just growing by leaps and bounds.

-And this is a a new thing, but it's a target market, it's a target mission for children age 10 to 13, and it has specific purpose.
+And this is a new thing, but it's a target market.

 And yet some of the feedback that we're getting from this is just over the top.

-I want to read one such because it it's I wouldn't have I wouldn't have read this, I wouldn't have taken your time had we not had the call from the woman from Modesto who said what she said.
+I wouldn't have taken your time had we not had the call from the woman from Modesto who said what she said.

 This woman's an MD.